fmerg/pymerkle/README.md

 ### __merkle_tree ( [ **records, hash_type='sha256', encoding='utf-8', security=True, log_dir=os.getcwd()* ] )__

-Constructor of Merkle-trees; returns an instance of the `merkle_tree` class.
+Constructor of Merkle-trees; returns an instance of the `tree_tools.merkle_tree` class.

 - _*records_, Strings or Bytes-like objects indifferently, thought of as the records encrypted into the Merkle-tree upon construction; usually _not_ provided